OctopusDeploy/OctoProduct/chapter4/index.md

 Rollbacks have the following benefits:
 * A deployment issue can be fixed, without writing code, by rolling back to a previous deployment.
 * A rollback leaves the system in a known, verified state.
+* The time to complete a rollback should be consistent.

 Rollbacks have the following disadvantages:
-* They are all or nothing operations.
+* Rollbacks are all or nothing operations.
 You can not roll back individual features, only entire deployments.
 * Rollbacks need to be tested as part of the deployment process to ensure they work as expected, which increases the complexity and time of the deployment process.
 * If a rollback fails, it is likely that the problem will be solved with a roll forward.
 * Database rollbacks require special consideration to ensure data is not lost.